 The most famous sight in the city of Nakhon Si Thammarat is the impressive temple of Wat Phra That Woramahawiharn.
 Not just the most important temple in the province, but one of the most important Buddhist sites in the whole of Thailand.
 With ancient wats, the remains of the old city walls and pleasant open spaces, Nakhon Si Thammarat is an atmospheric city to walk around.
 Make your way to the helpful Tourism Authority of Thailand (TAT) office who have some excellent maps in English with suggested walking routes which take in the main attractions of the city.
 The area behind the TAT office on Tha Chang Road is also home to handicraft and souvenir shops featuring decorative jewellery and nielloware.

 Southern Thailand is home to the traditional shadow puppet performances known as Nang Talung.
 Famous local artist, Suchan Subsin, has played a crucial role in preserving this ancient tradition.
 His traditional wooden home in the city of Nakhon Si Thammarat is now a museum and a venue where visitors can see shadow puppet performances.

-Approximately 30 km away from the city, the villagers of Ban Kiriwong have formed a local co-operative producing arts and crafts.
+Approximately 30 kilometres west of the city, the villagers of Ban Kiriwong have formed a local co-operative producing arts and crafts.
 With river views, some quaint antique shops and good food aplenty, Ban Kiriwong is an interesting half-day tour.
 The village itself sits at the foot of the mountain known as Khao Luang.